In my work on science, education, and tech, I study the social contexts of knowledge and knowledge-making

 American Sociological Review (2025)

-→[code]
+→ [paper] →[code]

-“You Cannot Sound Like GPT”: Signs of language discrimination and resistance in computer science publishing
+“You cannot sound like GPT”: Signs of language discrimination and resistance in computer science publishing

 ACM FAccT (2025)